 Our clients are given a complete outfit of clothes and accessories (theirs to keep) and we provide one-to-one interview coaching so they feel more confident, believing in their own ability to succeed.
 The two hours our clients spend with us can be transformative, we give women the confidence, the self-belief and the practical tools they require to succeed at interview and start a new chapter of their life.

 We are proud to say we are a volunteer led organisation.
 We have a team of highly skilled, fully trained, professional volunteers.
-In addition all our stock is donated through professional women & organisations or comes direct from our retail partners including Hobbs and Evans.
+In addition all our stock is donated through professional women & organisations or comes direct from our retail partners including Hobbs, John Lewis, Marks and Spencer and Evans.

 We are grateful to our trustees and staff for their hard work on behalf of Smart Works Newcastle.

-Helen is the Chairperson of Smart Works Newcastle.
+Helen is a founding trustee and Chairperson of Smart Works Newcastle.
 Helen works as the Employer Liaison Adviser at General Medical Council, having previously worked as an Adviser the National Clinical Assessment Centre and as a Professional Standards Inspector for the Royal Pharmaceutical Society of Great Britain.
 Helen has also volunteered as a mentor for other women through The Aspire Foundation.
 Helen has lived in the North East for many years and is eager to support unemployed women in the region.

-Jane has many years of experience working in the NE voluntary sector primarily with a focus on health & wellbeing and was the founder of the regional charity Pioneering Care Partnership.
+Jane is a founding trustee and Vice Chair of Smart Works Newcastle and has many years of experience working in the North East voluntary sector primarily with a focus on health & wellbeing.
+Jane was the founder of the regional charity Pioneering Care Partnership.
 Prior to becoming Chief Executive of VONNE she was a trustee and Chair at VONNE and worked as a consultant supporting VCSE organisations across the North East.
-She is a Trustee of the Greggs Foundation and Family Help, a domestic abuse charity in her home town of Darlington, Co.
-Durham.
+She is a Trustee of the Greggs Foundation and Family Help, a domestic abuse charity in her home town of Darlington, County Durham.

 Helena is a Partner in PwC’s Management Consulting business based in Newcastle who works with a broad range of organisations in the UK and globally to help them improve efficiency and effectiveness, in particular focusing on HR, Finance, Procurement and Customer Contact functions.
 Helena therefore brings significant experience of how organisations work and what they look for in an employee.
 Throughout her career she has also spent significant time building teams and coaching team members as well as interviewing prospective employees.
 Prior to working in consulting, Helena worked in the government sector and was involved in the implementation of a number of back to work programmes.